-The Metropolitan Police confirmed they had acted on a "complaint" from the Society of Black Lawyers after the Blues accused referee Clattenburg of using comments understood to have been interpreted as racist in the club's acrimonious defeat to Manchester United on Sunday.
+The Metropolitan Police confirmed they had acted on what they described as a "complaint" made by the Society of Black Lawyers after the Blues accused referee Clattenburg of using comments that are understood to have been interpreted as racist remarks.

 Press Association Sport understands the 37-year-old completely rejects the allegations against him, which are also the subject of a Football Association investigation.

 A police statement read: "An investigation has been launched into alleged comments made during a football match between Chelsea FC and Manchester United FC at Stamford Bridge on 28 October 2012.

 "This follows on from a complaint received by the Metropolitan Police Service on 29 October.